git-game/git-game/README.md

 Maybe, you should try running the shell script with the "nextclue_input.cpp" file and see what happens...

-You can run the script by running the command "./outputclue.sh FILE"
+You can run the script by running the command "./outputclue.sh FILE" If you are on Windows, then you will need to use Cygwin.